-At the end of 2017, the positive fair value of derivatives etc. was DKK 3.8 million.
-The bank's total counterparty risk calculated using the mark-to-market method cf. CRR Article 274 was DKK 4 million.
+At the end of 2018, the positive fair value of derivatives etc. pursuant to CRR Article 273 (8) was DKK 8.3 million.

+The bank's total counterparty risk calculated using the mark-to-market method pursuant to CRR Article 274 was DKK 9.4 million.